The Enigma Chronicles - Echoes

 Metsuma pressed harder against his pupil's back, forcing the writhing boy forwards, pushing the scalding iron against the hipbone and dragging it around like a rake.
 Cayman had never felt a pain like it.
 Like his flesh was clawing away from the frame of his body, and molding around the hot iron.
 He wanted to pull away, but there was nowhere to go, and then there was the agony of the Aura in his veins, tugging behind his eyes, desperate to get out.
 It wouldn't let his eyes shut, and he was doing everything in his power to keep it from fading.
 To keep it bottled inside.
 To surrender it to his building rage!

 And then, with a gasp, Metsuma wrenched the metal away, eliciting another broken yell from his broken servant.
 He stumbled back, and dropped the poker into a bucket of icy water, staring down at it, as it hissed and steamed.

 Cayman sucked in a sharp and vengeful breath through his nostrils, then went entirely limp, on the verge of blacking out.

 Lunatone and Solrock moved in to examine the damage left on their creator.
 The burn was black around the edges, skin curling sickeningly about puckered, red flesh.
-The initials of Torino's insignia was marked clearly in blisters upon Cayman's back, ornate and terrible.
+A mysterious insignia - the letter T - was marked clearly in blisters upon Cayman's skin, ornate and terrible.